Weapon Overview for New World

 In New World there is no class system and you are free to use whatever weapon combination you want.
 Each weapon has its own unique Weapon Mastery divided into two trees and 6 unique active abilities.
 You can have any 3-active abilities on your action bar at a time.
 Each weapon scales its damage off of at least one Attribute and a few scale off of a primary and secondary Attribute.

-These melee weapons have fast attack speeds but only the Sword is able to be used in combination with the Shield.
-Wearing a Shield without using a Sword will only increase your equipment load and repair costs and will not provide any benefits.
+These melee weapons have fast attack speeds, but only the Sword and Flail is able to be used in combination with the Shield.
+Wearing a Shield without using a Sword or Flail will only increase your equipment load and repair costs and will not provide any benefits.
 There are no dual-wielding weapons in the game at this time.

 Sword and Shield